Juniper/contrail-charms/contrail-controller/README.md

     juju add-relation contrail-controller:https-services haproxy

 The charm can tell to haproxy list of backends via two relations: http-services and https-services.
-It tells unsecured backend (like contrail-api:8082 and webUI:8080) via http-services and secured (like webUI:8143) via https-services.
+It passes unsecured backend (like contrail-api:8082) via http-services and secured (like webUI:8143) via https-services.
-Such option allows to relate this charm to different haproxy applications where first haproxy app has ssl_cert/ssl_key in configuration and makes SSL termination itself but second doesn't have SSL parameters and acts as a proxy/load-balancer.
+Such option allows to relate this charm to different haproxy applications.

-By default tcp mode for https connections (webui) is used.
+For https connections there are two modes - tcp and http.
+Mode tcp means that haproxy will be configured in pass-through mode and mode http mode means that haproxy will be configured in termination mode.
+By default tcp mode (webui) is used.
 If you want to implement ssl-termination for HAproxy for webui you can configure it:

     juju config contrail-controller haproxy-https-mode=http
     juju config haproxy ssl_cert=SELFSIGNED

+For http connections there are two modes - http and https.
+Both modes configure haproxy in http mode (termination).
+Mode https additionaly configure haproxy to use SSL for frontend.
+By default http mode is used.
+To confugire haproxy in https mode you can run:

+    juju config contrail-controller haproxy-http-mode=https

 Or another certificate is also can be used for haproxy charm.
 Please check its manual for more information.